bowdens/COMP2511-project/UserStories.md

 #### Acceptance Criteria:
 1. The player should always move at the same rate of blocks per unit of time or per key press
 2. The player sprite should be animated while walking to show movement
-3. If the player attempts to move towards a wall, they should not be able to.
+3. If the player attempts to move into a wall, they should not be able to.

-### User Story 1.4: As a player, I want to be able to see if the maze is simple before I select to play it, so I can choose the right level for me
+### User Story 1.5: As a player, I want to be able to see if the maze is simple before I select to play it, so I can choose the right level for me

 #### Priority: 2